 Many advanced reactor designs will require the use of a different kind of LEU, High-Assay Low-Enriched Uranium (HALEU) fuel.
 The key difference between HALEU and LEU fuel used in commercial reactors today is the concentration of U-235; in HALEU it is greater than 10% but less than 20%.
-The use of HALEU is important because it allows small reactors to extract more energy per unit of volume and also allows designs to operate for an extended time between refuelings.
+The use of HALEU instead of LEU is important because it enables the use of new fuel types and operational modes for advanced reactors.
+The additional fissile material in HALEU allows small reactors to extract more energy per unit of volume and can allows designs to operate for an extended time between refuelings.
 In certain designs, a single fuel load will last for the lifetime of the reactor.
-There is no commercial supply of HALEU in North America at the moment because, until recently, there were no companies with a likelihood of marketing reactors soon that needed that fuel.
-(The primary source available today on the international market is from Russia.)
+There is currently no commercial supply of HALEU in North America because there has not historically been commercial demand for HALEU fuels.
+The primary commercial supply of HALEU on the international market is from Russia but the 2022 Russian invasion of Ukraine has introduced significant uncertainty into long-term supply stability.

-There is no technological obstacle to commercial production of HALEU, but commercial enrichment companies in the U.S. and Europe have held off making the investments required to produce it until it is clear that there will be a large enough market to justify the capital needed to invest in enrichment equipment.
-At the same time, the reactors designed to use HALEU cannot reach commercial operation until there is an assured supply.
-And numerous advanced non-light water reactors now approaching commercialization would use HALEU.
-While HALEU is not yet commercially available domestically, DOE has promised to provide the first fuel load of HALEU for Oklo's micro-reactor, the Aurora Powerhouse.
-This particular HALEU is being made with "used fuel," which is not a workable solution for many advanced reactors.
+There is no technological obstacle to commercial production of HALEU, but commercial enrichment and nuclear fuel cycle companies in the U.S. and Europe have not made significant investment in new HALEU production infrastructure.
+Companies report that strong demonstrated demand for HALEU is required to justify the capital investment in new enrichment infrastructure.
+At the same time, the advanced reactors designed to use HALEU cannot be deployed at scale without strong assurances of long-term HALEU availability.
+Advanced reactors under development today that require HALEU will need new supply for long term operation.
+While HALEU is not yet commercially available domestically, the DOE has begun work to catalyze development of commercial markets and assure HALEU supplies for advanced reactors.
+DOE has promised to provide the first fuel load of HALEU for Oklo's micro-reactor, the Aurora Powerhouse.
+This particular HALEU is being made with "used fuel," previously used in DOE test and research reactors.
+This re-use of fuel, however, may a workable solution for many advanced reactors.
+The DOE is currently working to identify HALEU sources for advanced reactors that cannot utilize "used fuel".
 To address the overall problem of domestic supply, Congress has also ordered DOE to enable more HALEU production.
-The Department is developing a plan to establish a supply.
+The Department is developing a plan to establish a supply in partnership with commercial nuclear fuel cycle companies.
+Additional details on the challenges and solutions for catalyzing HALEU market development can be found in the NIA Report, Catalyzing a Domestic Commercial Market for High-Assay, Low-Enriched Uranium (HALEU).